ansible/lightbulb/facilitator/README.md

 ##### Examples

-The example(s) here are mostly at the facilitators decresion.
+The example(s) here are mostly at the facilitator's discretion.
 We recommend the apache-roles or nginx-roles example since those are the most sophisticated one students are exposed to in the Essentials workshops that should have preceeded this module.

 ##### Workshops

-* tower_install (optional though high recommended)
+* tower_install (optional though highly recommended)
 * tower_basic_setup

 When applicable, most workshops provide "extra credit" assignments for students that are more advanced or fast-learners.

-Facilitators can opt to pre-install Ansible Tower on each control machine for the students allowing you to skip that workshops.
+Facilitators can opt to pre-install Ansible Tower on each control machine for the students allowing you to skip that workshop.

 #### Lab Environment

-This lab requires each student have their own lab environment into order to perform the workshop assignments.
+This lab requires each student to have their own lab environment in order to perform the workshop assignments.
 Use the Lightbulb provisioner tool to provision these student labs in advance.

 We generally recommend **NOT** using Vagrant with groups.
 In our experience too much time gets spent helping students install, configure and troubleshoot Vagrant along with their lab environment that could be better spent on Ansible teaching.

 Sharing a single lab environment amongst a group of students simply will not work.

 We recommend the lab environments be made up of a single "control" host in a group of the same name and 3 CentOS or RHEL linux hosts in a group called "web".
-While the web hosts need only minimal resources, the control instance will take addition memory and storage requirements required by Ansible Tower system on it.
+While the web hosts need only minimal resources, the control instance will take additional memory and storage requirements required by Ansible Tower system on it.

 ### Introduction to Ansible and Ansible Tower Workshop

-**Scenario**: Providing an in-depth overview to an audience with limited Ansible and Ansible Tower experience to how they can be used to facilitate and manage Ansible automation in their organization.
+**Scenario**: Providing an in-depth overview to an audience with limited Ansible and Ansible Tower experience on how they can be used to facilitate and manage Ansible automation in their organization.

 **Run Time**: 3 Hours